adepierre/Botcraft/README.md

 - [stb_image](https://github.com/nothings/stb)\* for texture loading
 - [zlib](https://github.com/madler/zlib)† for compression

-The code is cross-platform and is automatically built on both Windows with Visual 2019 and Linux at each push.
-It should also work on reasonably older versions of Visual Studio and macOS as well.
+The code is cross-platform and requires a C++17 compiler.

 ### ProtocolCraft

 ProtocolCraft is a sublibrary of the botcraft repository.
 It is a full implementation of the minecraft protocol for all supported versions.
-It used to be based on the protocol description on the [Wiki](https://wiki.vg/Protocol).
-However, as it seems to no longer be up to date after 1.16.5, I transitioned it to be based on the [official source code mapping](https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a) provided by Mojang.
+It's based on the [official source code mapping](https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a) provided by Mojang.
 I try to keep all the packets and variable names as close as possible to the source code ones.
 To avoid name conflicts, an underscore is sometimes appended at the end of a variable name.

 ## Building